 My personal opinion is that EVERYONE should be searching their ancestry.
 Knowing about your past is a tool to teach young people family values that will serve them every day of their lives.
 It is a way to empower their future.
 It is also the only way I know to achieve immortality :)

-For further study, here is a link to a series I wrote for Geni.com on African American genealogical research:
+For further study, click on the link below to read the series I wrote on African American genealogical research for Geni.com.